Scientists suggest rainfall patterns contribute to timing of volcanic eruptions.

 “Having established the evidence for rainfall-triggered eruptions at Kīlauea, it will be fascinating to investigate other volcanoes,” said Farquharson.
 “If we can identify regions of the globe where this kind of coupling between rainfall and volcanism exists, it could go a long way towards advanced warning of associated volcanic hazards.”

-“It has been shown that the melting of ice caps in Iceland led to changes of volcanic productivity,” said Farquharson.
+“It has been shown that the melting of ice caps in Iceland led to changes in volcanic productivity,” said Farquharson.
 “As ongoing climate change is predicted to bring about changes in rainfall patterns, we expect that this may similarly influence patterns of volcanic activity.”

 “This study was only possible thanks to a number of Earth-observing satellites,” said Amelung.
 “We obtained precipitation information from a joint mission between NASA and the Japanese Space Exploration Agency and ground deformation observations from a mission of the European Space Agency.”